 The application deadline for this concurrent degree program is December 1, 2016 at 11:59 pm, PST.

 If you are admitted, and enrolled, into 1 program and then decide you would like to add the second program, you must add the second degree objective through a petition.

 - Certificate in Engineering and Business for Sustainability.
 This program is open to all Berkeley graduate students who meet the EBS Certificate course requirements.
 The EBS Certificate program allows you to tap into multidisciplinary educational resources from the College of Engineering, Haas School of Business, Energy and Resources Group, Goldman School of Public Policy, College of Natural Resources, and the Schools of Public Health to learn how to have a lasting beneficial impact on the global environment.

 - Certificate in Intelligent Transportation Systems.
 Jointly sponsored by CEE, the Department of Electrical Engineering & Computer Science and Mechanical Engineering, this program is designed to assist students to study ITS in a systematic and focused way.
 Faculty advisers help students design a personalized study program to meet their goals.

 Designated emphases available for CEE students include:

 A designated emphasis is a specialization, such as a new method of inquiry or an important field of application, which is relevant to 2 or more existing doctoral degree programs.
 You are required to complete the academic work in the area of specialization and all the requirements of the doctoral program.
-You must be admitted to the DE before taking the qualifying examination.
+You must be admitted to the designated emphasis before taking the Qualifying Examination.